University-of-Manitoba-Computer-Science/tools-n-techniques/book/topic02/02-remote-connections.md

 can safely enter `yes` (and you must enter `yes`, not just `y`) and press
 <kbd>Enter</kbd>.

-Next, `ssh` is going to ask you to enter your password.
-Type in your password, but note that you won't see any feedback as you're typing (you won't see any `*` or dots), but type in your password, then press <kbd>Enter</kbd> on your keyboard again.
 If everything's worked out, you should be connected to the remote computer :tada:!

 ::: example